omerfarukicen/docker-commands/README.md

     docker exec -it containerId  redis-cli
     docker exec -it containerId  sh

+  Starting with Shell

-    docker run -it containerName sh
+`docker run -it containerName sh`
 **Note:**  -it : inside terminal

 ### Stop all
     docker kill $(docker ps -q)
 ### Remove All